MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshooting-input-parameters-scom-managed-instance.md

 This script is designed to help troubleshoot and resolve issues related to on-premises parameter creation.
 Access the script and utilize its functionalities to address any difficulties you may encounter during the creation of on-premises parameters.

-Follow these guidelines for using the script:
+Follow these steps to run the script:

 1. Download the script and run it with the **-Help** option to get the parameters.
-2. Sign in with domain credentials to a domain joined machine and then run the script with the specified parameters.
+2. Sign in with domain credentials and then run the script with the specified parameters.
-3. If any validation fails, take the corrective actions suggested by the script and re-run the script until it passes all the validations.
+3. If any validation fails, take the corrective actions as suggested by the script and re-run the script until it passes all the validations.
 4. Once all the validations are successful, use the same parameters used in the script, for instance creation.

 ## Validation checks and details